Hopi

-Traditionally, Hopi are organized into matrilineal clans.
+Hopi organize themselves into matrilineal clans.
 Children are born into the clan of their mother.
 Clans extend across all villages.
 Children are named by the women of the father's clan.
 After the child is introduced to the Sun, the women of the paternal clan gather, and name the child in honor of the father's clan.
 Children can be given over 40 names.
 The village members decide the common name.
 Current practice is to use a non-Hopi or English name or the parent's chosen Hopi name.
 A person may also change the name upon initiation to traditional religious societies, or a major life event.